ZiQiLN/ziqiln/README.md

 ### Hi, I'm Jay

 I don't have real life since I was 15 y.o and discovered programming with Java to build Minecraft mods, actually I'm 20 y.o and I don't have life behind programming, in job I'm Software Engineer and then when I comeback to home I'm trying to help other open-source projects and build my own projects.
-I'll be doing these things till' I'll end in fucking grave.

 #### The Stack